sunflowerdeath/minibook/README.md

 ## Markdown Stories

-`minibook-loader` compiles markdown to React JSX.
+`minimark-loader` compiles markdown to React JSX.

 At the top of the markdown document you can add YAML section with name and description attributes of the story and